backdrop-contrib/entityreference_autocomplete/README.txt

 After installing the module:

-  1. Create any form you want in the usual way through drupal_get_form().
+  1. Create any form you want in the usual way through backdrop_get_form().

   2. To define an entityreference field, declare it as any other form element, specifying 'entityreference' in the '#type' property of the element.
 E.g: